General notes on Slovene DHS

 In general, the district heating (DH) sector remains one of the most important pillars for heat supply in Slovenia, particularly in densely populated urban areas.
 The downward trend of the past years (2012-2016) in the number of consumers of heat connected to district heating systems (DHS) has turned.
 In 2017 it increased by 5.4%.
 In that year the heat supply was provided by 93 distribution systems from 55 heat suppliers in 64 Slovenian municipalities.
 Consumption from DH systems increased by 2.3% compared to 2016, and by 6.7% compared to 2015.
 At the same time 940 GWh of electricity were produced in co-generation of heat and power (CHP), whereas the share of heat from CHP accounted for 86.8% of all generated heat.
 The primary energy source of heat production remains coal (56% in 2017), followed by natural gas (26.5%).
 While heat from renewable energy sources reaches almost 13%.

 The use of excess or waste heat from industrial or service processes in Slovenia is in premature phase, but the volume of waste heat utilisation is increasing and is foreseen to become one of the key heat sources in the future.
 One of the likely most attractive heat sources is geothermal, particularly in regions where geological conditions enable successful and safe exploitation of heat from the ground.
-Their potential is currently being investigated and a map of corresponding areas with high potential drawn up.
 Currently one DHS with geothermal energy operates in Slovenia.
 There is also limited biogas potential, mainly as fuel for CHP plants.
-Biogas is mostly produced on farms or on municipal waste (water) treatment plants/centres.
 The solar thermal sector is not (yet) high on the agenda among sectors to be developed or supported in Slovenia.

 The tailor made Capacity Building programm for Slovenia covers training topics identified by Slovenian DHS operators and staff during the needs assessment phase.
-The highest priorities have been given to:
+The highest priorities have been given to topics dealing with the integration of RES and EE.
+Top priority topics were additionally identified in technical, organisational, financial and managerial topics.
+The trainings have been evaluated through anonymous questionnaires by the trainees.

 Data intelligent operation of district heating and district cooling systems